March 18, 2011

 The European Space Agency's Philae lander becomes the first spacecraft to make a soft landing on a comet.
 Philae is released from the Rosetta space probe and makes a perilous seven hour descent to the surface of comet 67P/Churyumov-Gerasimenko.
 Harpoons designed to attach the lander to the comet fail to operate, and Philae bounces twice before finally coming to rest on the comet's surface.
 The spacecraft sends back valuable information about the composition of the comet.

 First Spacecraft to Orbit a Dwarf Planet

 NASA's Dawn spacecraft enters orbit around dwarf planet Ceres.
 Ceres is the largest object in the asteroid belt located between Mars and Jupiter.
 At 590 miles (950 kilometers) in diameter, it contains 25% of the entire mass of the asteroid belt.
 Ceres is the only object in the asteroid belt massive enough to have a round shape due to gravity.
-Dawn will spend the next year in orbit around the dwarf planet studying its composition and features.
+This classifies it as a dwarf planet instead of an asteroid.
+Dawn will spend the next year in orbit around Ceres studying its composition and features.